epi2me-labs/wf-human-variation/README.md

 The workflow implements a deconstructed version of [Clair3](https://github.com/HKU-BAL/Clair3) (v1.0.4) to call germline variants.
 This workflow takes advantage of the parallel nature of Nextflow, providing optimal efficiency in high-performance, distributed systems.
 The workflow will automatically call small variants (SNPs and indels), collect statistics, annotate them with [SnpEff](https://pcingola.github.io/SnpEff/) (and additionally for SNPs, ClinVar details), and create a report summarising the findings.

-If desired, the workflow can perform phasing of structural variants by using the `--phase_vcf` option.
-This will lead the workflow to use [longphase](https://github.com/twolinin/longphase) to perform phasing of the variants, with the option to use [whatshap](https://whatshap.readthedocs.io/) instead by setting `--use_longphase false --use_longphase_intermediate false`.
+If desired, the workflow can perform phasing of structural variants by using the `--phased` option.
+This will lead the workflow to use [longphase](https://github.com/twolinin/longphase) to perform phasing of the variants, with the option to use [whatshap](https://whatshap.readthedocs.io/) instead by setting `--use_longphase false`.
 The phasing will also generate a GFF file with the annotation of the phase blocks, facilitating the detection of these within genome visualizers.

 ### 5. Structural variant (SV) calling with Sniffles2